kelbelss/security-and-auditing/Puppy Raffle/NOTES.md

 > bad variable names (add i_ or s_, or CAPITALS) `PuppyRaffle::entranceFee` is immutable, and should be `i_entranceFee`, or `ENTRANCE_FEE`
+- Stop using literals (magic numbers), use constants
+- Add index fields to events

 # Gas